- Home to DLR

 Mortgage Broker License Information — Application Process

-Notice: All applications and amendments must be submitted through Nationwide Mortgage Licensing System (NMLS).
+Notice: All applications and amendments must be submitted through Nationwide Multistate Licensing System (NMLS).

-How to Access the Nationwide Mortgage Licensing System (NMLS)
+How to Access the Nationwide Multistate Licensing System (NMLS)

 Forms and Fees